Back to projects

 Admin edit

-The client updates text content through the admin interface
+The client updates text through the admin interface

 No developer dependency for routine changes